Call us now at (612) 866-8836

 Caring For Your New Asphalt Driveway

-Asphalt Paving Contractor MNFirst we would like to thank you for entrusting Richfield Blacktop with your asphalt driveway.
-We know you had several companies to choose from and we appreciate your confidence in our service.
-The following information includes care and maintenance items to assist you in keeping your driveway in good shape for many years to come.
+Asphalt Paving Contractor MNFirst, we would like to thank you for entrusting Richfield Blacktop with your asphalt driveway.
+We know you had several companies to choose from, and we appreciate your confidence in our service.
+The following information includes care and maintenance items to help keep your driveway in good shape for many years to come.
 If you have any questions, please don’t hesitate to call us anytime.

-• The First 14 Days are Crucial – The first 14 days of your new driveway is the most critical period, when the driveway is most vulnerable.
+• The First 14 Days are Crucial – The first 14 days of your new driveway are the most critical period, when it is most vulnerable.

 • Do not drive on your new driveway for 3-5 days.